-It is not usual for airline firms to participate lavish car manufacturers to come up with new cabin design and features to enhance passengers comfort.
+It is not usual for airline firms to involve lavish car manufacturers to come up with new cabin designs and features to enhance passenger’s comfort.

 Recently, flying the Giant Emirates launched a new 1st class suite designed in collaboration with Mercedes-Benz, which is highly inspired by the S-class flagship sedan.
 One of the largest needs while crafting a passenger airplane’s interior is maximizing the utilization of space on board, without affecting any passenger comfort.

-According to the firm, the seat is made using ultra light, solid yet very affordable and recycled materials.
-JPA design come-up with MONOCOQUE features for the seat which uses carbon fiber composite molding as the major support structure which removes the need of conventional metallic sub-frame creating the seat much lighter, the prototype will take one more 1.5 years of development until it is ready for the aviation marketplace.
+The seat is made using ultra-light, solid yet very affordable and recycled materials.
+JPA design came-up with MONOCOQUE features for the seat which uses carbon fiber composite molding as the major support structure which removes the need of conventional metallic sub-frame creating the seat much lighter, the prototype will take one more 1.5 years of development until it is ready for the aviation marketplace.